 Finally, after months of delay, it’s time to complete the second half of the Cannes Film Festival Series I began after last year’s festival.
 I have no proposed schedule, but let’s just say, if I’m on my best behavior, I hope to be done by this year’s festival in May.

-The peppy warps into mania and the high-spirited liquifies into a heart attack in Fosse’s film, a weekend bender embroidered in Giuseppe Rottuno’s murderously sweaty cinematography of pop-art, rococo pastels popping into the foreground only because they fail to disguise the murky, dingy, disaffeced New York swamp of reality left behind them.
+The peppy warps into full-on mania and the high-spirited liquifies into a heart attack in Fosse’s film, a weekend bender embroidered in Giuseppe Rottuno’s murderously sweaty cinematography of pop-art pastels popping into the foreground only because they fail to disguise the murky, dingy, disaffeced New York swamp of reality left behind them.
 Rottuno spent enough time as a fellow traveler to the clutch of great mid-century Italian directors to know how to frame excess undercut by personal intimacy and despondency.
 But his time with Federico Fellini and Luchino Visconti – two debonair devils of self-reflexive, ornamented cinematic exuberance as both material intoxicant and psychological riddle – prove most foreboding here.
 The scorching, nearly astringent Angel-White meets Vantablack number – a perverted take on La Dolce Vita as an unconscious Gideon directs his own death in hopes of experiencing the impulse he never could in life – is a hypercontrasted firebrand of luxuriant cinema, the final wish of a man devoid of luxuriance elsewhere.

 All That Jazz plays like an amphetamined, nitrous-fueled Visconti with a vision of expressionist imagery as sexual, nocturnal emission and unconscious, fatalistic dream.
 Fosse’s own choreography – especially in the avant-garde Art-rotica showpiece where the promiscuous serves as portal to the underworld – is both gallantly curvaceous and deceptively diagonalized.
 Dancers sequester one another off, slicing each other into isosceles horror-shows of abstracted geometric forms that only resemble human flesh if we squint, or are especially inebriated to begin with.
 With harsh angles sabotaging the roundness of the piece, All That Jazz could be a one-note anti-musical.
 But the film’s inveterate endorsement of the ambidextrous potency of the musical form to critique and reaffirm itself in simultaneity is nearly unmatched in theater or film.
 The odd melding of acrid, acute angles and disco-ball-smooth glimmer (as much a result of a murderer’s row of production designers and costume designer Albert Wolsky) is, rather than a self-immolating attack-dog, instead a breathing community of contrast and divergence.